itsRkator/itsRkator/README.md

 <div align="center">
   <h1>
-    Thenks for Visiting.
-See you soon.
+    Thanks for Visiting.
+See you soon, Have a Nice day.
   </h1>
 </div>